emqx/cloud-docs/en_US/deployments/acl.md

 Fill in the client id, topic, allow/deny, pub/sub/pubsub, and then click `Add`.

-You can use the following placeholders in your topic and EMQX Cloud will be automatically populated with client information when requested.
+You can use the following placeholders in your topic and EMQX Platform will be automatically populated with client information when requested.

 - %u：Username
 - %c：Client ID